input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 > - **Giving the Cardano community sufficient time** to introduce fundamental **protocol-level improvements** to Ouroboros that could **completely mitigate or transform this issue**.

 #### The Data
+We are computing here the expected number of grinding attempts for both the self-mixing and forking strategies.

 ##### Self-Mixing